 5.1 Introduction

-The function of a microphone is to convert sound pressure signal to analog electrical signal in a circuit.

-4 types of microphones popular in the market are described in this section.
-These microphones have unique advantages in UE's immersive audio capture.
-They are classified to dynamic microphone, condenser microphone, MEMS and contact microphone.
+The function of a microphone is to convert a sound pressure signal into an analog electrical signal within a circuit.
+This section describes four types of microphones that are popular in the market.
+These microphones have unique advantages for immersive audio capture in UE.
+They are classified as dynamic microphone, condenser microphone, MEMS and contact microphone.

 5.2 Transducer type